rlvoyer/rlvoyer.github.io/content/open_data_and_search_relevance.md

 (and that results further down the list contribute less to our perception of quality).

 So how do we compute NDCG?
-Well, let's break it down.
 Cumulative gain is a measure we apply to an individual query based on the results in our results list (usually capped at position 5 or 10).
 To compute it, we must assign a relevance score to each result in our results list, and then we simply sum relevance scores at each position.

 $$ CG_p = \sum_{i=1}^n rel_i $$ where $$ rel_i = \{0, 1, 2, 3, 4\} $$